jeenklynn/php-main/README.md

 # php-main
-a startup file that can be used for all php projects
+startup files that can be used for all php projects